Falieson/planetx-boilerplate-crater/README.md

 # Documentation
 ```
 /docs/
-  ./PLANETX_CRATER_WALKTHROUGH.md         - Overview of the Repository (start with this or README.md)
-  ./CRATER_README.md                      - Original `crater/README.md` - Boilerplate features, differences from MeteorJS
+  ./PLANETX_QUICKSTART.md          - Project Configurations
   ./CRATER_FAQ.md                  - My notes for how to use Crater
   ./CHANGELOG.md                   - Changes by version number
+  ./PLANETX_CRATER_WALKTHROUGH.md  - Overview of PlanetX vs original Crater
+  ./CRATER_README.md               - Original `crater/README.md`

 /docs/project/
   ./ProjectDescription.md          - What it is the package is about
   ./FeaturePlan.md                 - How I think each piece should work
   ./StepsAndCommits.md             - What I'm thinking along the way
   ./Maintanence.md                 - Notes about maintaining the project

 /README.md (this)                  - Developer Notes
 ```

 # Requirements